 Home Teaching/Independent Study

-Horizon Charter Schools' (HCS) have a well established tradition of developing and implementing home independent study programs that offer unique educational opportunities for all students.
+Horizon Charter Schools' (HCS) have a well established tradition of developing and implementing home independent study options that offer unique educational opportunities for all students.
 Support services for parents and students who choose this educational path have been carefully developed to be certain that home teaching families have access to the services that will insure the success of their home teaching efforts.

 Academic and elective classes are available to families in several locations, and students may also enroll in private instruction with approved vendors.
 Distance learning is widely used, and many field trips are offered.
 Special education services are provided as well to eligible students.